PerimeterX/perimeterx-nginx-plugin/README.md

 NOTE: Using the default NGINX provide by default in various Operating Systems does not support the LUA NGINX Module.

 ### <a name="ubuntu1404"></a>Ubuntu 14.04
 The following steps must be done in order.
-If NOT, you will need to uninstall and start over at Step 1.
+If not, you will need to uninstall and re-start the installation process from scratch.

 ###### 1. Add the offical NGINX repository to get the latest version of NGINX
 ```sh